COMP3180-23s2/comp3180-final-project-EJ-Corp/README.md

 You need to have accepted this assignment repo and made a post here identifying a resource relevant to your topic.

 https://openresearch-repository.anu.edu.au/bitstream/1885/205015/5/FDG20_PCG-submitted.pdf

+**IDEAS from this week**:

+A dungeon in an elemental driven game where difficulty is a stat and chnages in this stat drive the enemy generation which would contrast the player's chosen element.